MicrosoftDocs/office-developer-lync-evergreen-docs/docs/desktop/get-started-with-desktop-application-and-display-sharing.md

 ### Desktop, application, and display sharing essentials

-To understand how to work with resource sharing, it is important to become familiar with the concepts in the following table.
+To understand how to work with resource sharing, it's important to become familiar with the concepts in the following table.

 <table>
 <colgroup>